A New Lotka-Volterra Model of Competition With Strategic Aggression -- Civil Wars When Strategy Comes Into Play: Description of the model

 Notice that the size of the second population~$v$ may become negative in finite time while the first population is still alive.
 The situation where~$v=0$ and~$u>0$ represents the extinction of the second population and the victory of the first one.

-To describe our results, for communication convenience (and in spite of our personal fully pacifist believes) we take the perspective of the first population, that is, the aggressive one; the objective of this population is to win the war, and, to achieve that, it can influence the system by tuning the parameter~$a$.
+To describe our results, for communication convenience (and in spite of our personal fully pacifist beliefs) we take the perspective of the first population, that is, the aggressive one; the objective of this population is to overwhelm the other one, and, to achieve that, it can influence the system by tuning the parameter~$a$.

-{F}rom now on, we may refer to the parameter~$a$ as the \textit{strategy}, that may also depend on time, and we will say that it is \textit{winning} if it leads to victory of the first population.
+{F}rom now on, we may refer to the parameter~$a$ as the \textit{strategy}, which may also depend on time, and we will say that it is \textit{winning} if it leads to the victory of the first population.